SPECIAL EDUCATIONAL NEEDS AND DISABILITIES

-Parents may be interested in reading the school’s SEND policy and SEND Information Report which further explains our provision.
-School policies, which can be found on the policies section of this website, reflect our commitment to inclusion, safety and the well-being of children.
+The SENDCO reports to the school governing body on how individual needs are being met and how special needs funding is being spent annually.
+This SEND Report is published on the school website alongside the school’s SEND Policy which further explains our provision.
+School policies can be found on the Policies section of this website, reflect our commitment to inclusion, safety and the well-being of children.

 Please see our Frequently Asked Questions page for further information.